Swirlies: 1992–1993: What To Do About Them and Blonder Tongue Audio Baton

 In 1992 the band signed to Taang!
 Records and released the eight-song mini-album What To Do About Them culled from a mix of previously available and unreleased home and studio recordings.
 Musician/cartoonist Ron Regé, Jr. contributed artwork to the album's cover as well as lo-fi recordings that were woven into the record's sequence.
 The band also set to work recording their first LP, around which time shifts in Swirlies' personnel began to occur.
 Ben Drucker only drummed on a third of the new album's studio tracks, and for the remaining songs his parts were handed over to a pair of session drummers.
-In January 1993, Andy Bernick departed to pursue ornithology for the remainder of the academic year and Damon's former roommate Morgan Andrews was brought in to fill in on bass guitar and assorted noises.
+In fall 1992, Andy Bernick departed to focus on his studies at the University of Rhode Island (where he also served as a late-night FM DJ on WRIU) and Damon's former roommate Morgan Andrews was brought in to fill in on bass guitar and assorted noises.
 It was this lineup that toured to support What To Do About Them and that appeared in the video for "Bell" from Blonder Tongue Audio Baton, which had already been completed but was not yet released.
 Named for an obscure piece of vintage musical equipment, Blonder Tongue Audio Baton made use of Mellotron, Moog, and other analog artifacts that the group had unearthed in the studio.
 During sequencing the band threw in numerous lo-fi compositions, soundbites, and rants, and collaged together an album jacket from arrays of found images and objects that matched the album's eclectic aesthetics.
 Hailed for melding "the high waters of shoegaze creativity and the mounting currents of indie rock", Blonder Tongue Audio Baton quickly rose to prominence in the American noise pop canon.